 Best Season for Gokyo Ri Trek

 The climatic condition determines how easy your trek will be.
 In Nepal, February to May is less preferred due to evening rain and the slippery trail, whereas winter (December to February) in Gokyo can be harsh.
 September to November, after the monsoon, offers a clear sky and warm climate- an ideal condition for the trek.
-And Spring has its own perks with colorful wildflowers all around.
+And Spring has its perks with colourful wildflowers all around.

 The teahouses serve both Nepali and western cuisines on their menu.
 Although the food choices are limited, you are never out of basic options.